What I do

 The majority of my research has focused on the nestling period in birds,

-because this is an essential time in which individuals integrate information
+because this is an critical time in which individuals integrate information

 about the state of their environment and their potential adult condition to